ygeorgiev-axway/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_known_validation_errors.md

 Look into the file named `/home/user/yaml/Environment Configuration/Certificate Store/Whatever.yaml`.
 It contains an entity of type `Certificate`, named `Whatever`, with a field named `content`.
 Its value is set to a filename that holds the base64 encoded content of your certificate.
 Check it contains base64 encoded content only.

-## FilterCircuit - category
+## Reference field refers to an entity that does not exist

 **Severity**: ERROR / WARNING

 `entity=/Policies/My policy/Sample policy, type=FilterCircuit, field='category', file=/home/user/yaml/Policies/My policy/Sample policy.yaml, message='Cannot resolve reference: /System/Policy Categories/invalidcategory'`

 Look into the file named `/home/user/yaml/Policies/My policy/Sample policy.yaml`.
 It contains an entity of type `FilterCircuit`, named `Sample Policy`, with a field named `category`, that is pointing to an entity that does not exists in the configuration.
-Fix the `YamlPk` value in the `category` field to something like `/System/Policy Categories/authentication`.
+Fix the `YamlPK` value in the `category` field to something like `/System/Policy Categories/authentication`.
 In this case, removing the field would also fix the issue as long as the default value of `/System/Policy Categories/miscellaneous` is what you want.

 If you are validating a configuration project that points to entities that are contained in another project, that will be merged together later.
 You can use the `--allow-invalid-ref` parameter to downgrade these issues from an ERROR to a WARNING in the trace file.
 The same message with a severity of WARNING will show in this case.

-## GenerateSignatureFilter - signingCert
+## Invalid value for environmentalized certificate reference field

 **Severity**: ERROR / WARNING